dtodd-wipeos/Ebay-WooCommerce-Shim/readme.md

 #### WooCommerce

 WooCommerce uses several methods for authenticating API requests.
-In this scope, we will only be using Wordpress' built in REST API.
+In the scope of this project, we will only be using Wordpress' built in REST API.

 1. Login to the wp-admin section of your web store as an administrative user
 1. Use the sidebar to navigate to WooCommerce -> Settings -> Advanced -> REST API